Jobs to do in the garden in December – 12 ways to keep on top of your winter garden

 (Image credit: Future PLC/Polly Eltes Photography)

-While you're learning how to prepare your raised beds for winter, it's also a good idea to spend some time figuring out which fruit and vegetables you can plant at this time of year, too.
+While you're learning how to prepare your raised beds for winter, it's also a good idea to spend some time figuring out which fruit and vegetables you can grow in December, too.

 'Now is a good time to apply a thick layer of mulch to your plants,' says Craig, 'as not only will this insulate the soil, but it will also provide your plants with nutrients to keep them going throughout the winter.'